Login with Patreon

 The men who had captured Juno had killed the stunned Madam Rosmerta with her wand and left it as evidence.
 And the Ministry had been quick to pin the blame on her shoulders because it was convenient.

-With her missing, it looked like an escape from a murder scene.
+With her and her accomplices missing, it looked like an escape from a murder scene.
 The debt owed was a motive for murder.
 Killing Rosmerta was presented as silencing witnesses.
 With the corpse of their headless friend and Grimsby’s wand destroyed, all the blame pointed at her.

 Getting ‘witnesses’ to clear her name would be even harder, considering the same witnesses are accomplices who worked under her mother.

-She tossed the Sunday Prophet to the floor.
+She tossed the Sunday Prophet away.
 Juno bit her thumb as something bothered her about the article; there was no mention of the Carrow twins.
-She was not sure if that meant they were alive, but she hoped that was the case.
+Had Flora and Hestia survived?
+A pang of guilt hit her, and Juno hoped they were unharmed.

 No wonder her mother was content to leave her roaming.
 Her location was exposed, her name was wanted across the country, and her magic was completely drained.